 - 1. Set aside a specific time during the day for this course--the best time that fits your schedule.
 Use this time for preparation (reading, studying, etc.) and for participation (reading and posting to the discussion board, completing quizzes and exams). - 2.
-Don't put off the work--you need to keep up so you can more effectively participate in group and class discussions. - 3.
-Don't be afraid to ask questions--just like in a F2F class, there are probably several others who are wondering the same thing. - 4.
+Don't put off the work--you need to keep up so you can more effectively participate in discussions. - 3.
+Don't be afraid to ask questions--just like in a F2F class, there are probably several others who are wondering the same thing.
+If several students email me with the same question, I will send an email to all students in the class in case others have the same question. - 4.
 Keep advised of when the SPC computer system is scheduled to "go down" for maintenance.
 Have a backup plan in case your server is down or you have computer problems as these are not sufficient excuses for missing work. - 5.
-Check in and complete work in the class several times a week--this will keep you engaged, on-track, and moving steadily toward your goal! - 6.
-Let me know about any problems you are having right away so we can resolve them quickly.
+Check in and complete work in the class several times a week--this will keep you engaged, on-track, and moving steadily toward your goal!

+- 6. Let me know about any problems you are having right away so we can resolve them quickly.
 Contact me if you have questions about course content.
 Contact technical support at blackboard@southplainscollege.edu or (806)716-2180 for computer issues and email me within Blackboard so I will know about the issue.
 But again, have a backup plan. - 7.
 Have Fun!!!